jeffreykegler/old_kollos/notes/misc/strand.md

 The length
 of a terminal node is always one.

-When we apply a dotted rule notion to an bocage node, it is equivalent that to dotted rule notion applied to the dotted rule of the bocage node.
+A dotted rule notion, when applied to a bocage node, is equivalent to that dotted rule notion applied to the dotted rule of the bocage node.
+For example, a medial bocage node is a bocage node whose dotted rule is a medial.
+Similarly, a pseudo-code accessor whose argument can be a dotted rule, when that argument is a bocage node, applies to the dotted rule of the bocage node.
-For example, if `node` is an Earley item,
+For example, if `node` is an bocage node,
 ```
      Rule(node) == Rule(DR(node))
 ```

-When we apply a rule notion applied to an bocage node, it is equivalent to that rule notion applied to the rule of the dotted rule of the bocage node.
+A rule notion, when applied to a bocage node, is equivalent to that rule notion applied to the rule of the dotted rule of the bocage node.
+For example, a start bocage node is a bocage node in which the rule of its dotted rule is a start rule.
+Similarly, a pseudo-code accessor whose argument can be a rule, when that argument is a bocage node, applies to the rule of the dotted rule of the bocage node.
-For example, if `yim` is an bocage node,
+For example, if `node` is an bocage node,
 ```
      LHS(node) == LHS(Rule(DR(node)))
 ```